maboehm/hyperledger_shipment-container_app/README.md

     - the data of the acceleration sensor gets represented in a line graph consisting of three lines while each line represents one of the three spatial axes
     - the data gets send to the dashboard via the IBM Watson IoT Platform and visualized on the dashboard in real-time
 3. **Tracking the handling of the container**
-    - based on the gyroscope sensor of the smartphone the forces that act on the container get determined (e.g. if the container gets suddenly accelerated or stopped like in the case of an fall the sensor will detect it)
+    - based on the gyroscope sensor of the smartphone the forces that act on the container get determined (e.g. if the container gets suddenly accelerated or stopped like in the case of a fall the sensor will detect it)
     - the dashboard shows if the container gets currently handled good or not in form of a status message
     - the data of the gyroscope sensor gets represented in a line graph consisting of three lines while each line represents one of the three spatial axes
     - the data gets send to the dashboard via the IBM Watson IoT Platform and visualized on the dashboard in real-time
 4. **Taking images of the insight of the container**
-    - the IoT devices are abel to receive a "takePicture" command via the IBM Watson IoT Platform
+    - the IoT devices are able to receive a "takePicture" command via the IBM Watson IoT Platform
     - the dashboard has a button through which the "takePicture" command can be triggered for a specific IoT device
     - once the smartphone receives the command it automatically takes a picture with the back camera and the led turned on (because of a problem with the [cordova-plugin-camera-preview](https://github.com/cordova-plugin-camera-preview/) this takes up to 10 seconds)
-    - once the picture as been taken the IoT device sends it directly to the NodeRED server via a POST request since the IBM Watson IoT Platform does not support messages which or larger than a few kb
+    - once the picture has been taken the IoT device sends it directly to the NodeRED server via a POST request since the IBM Watson IoT Platform does not support messages which or larger than a few kb
 5. **Simulating edge analytics**
-    - in order to showcase the idea behind [edge analytics](http://searchbusinessanalytics.techtarget.com/definition/edge-analytics) a switch as been added that controls if the acceleration and gyroscope sensor data should only be added to the graphs if they indicate an exception (this simulates that the device is only sending data if the device is in an exception stage)
+    - in order to showcase the idea behind [edge analytics](http://searchbusinessanalytics.techtarget.com/definition/edge-analytics) a switch has been added that controls if the acceleration and gyroscope sensor data should only be added to the graphs if they indicate an exception (this simulates that the device is only sending data if the device is in an exception stage)
 6. **Exceptions**
-    - based on the data received form the acceleration and gyroscope data of the devices, the status of the device gets determined by the NodeRED flow
+    - based on the data received from the acceleration and gyroscope data of the devices, the status of the device gets determined by the NodeRED flow
     - if an exception status gets determined an exception message gets generated and presented on the dashboard
 7. **Giving an overview of all containers**
-    - do give the user an overview about all devices, the dashboard has a home page which lists all the devices known to the dashboard
+    - to give the user an overview of all devices, the dashboard has a home page which lists all the devices known to the dashboard
-    - besides the device name the status, which determines if their are exceptions for a specific device, gets displayed (green circle indicates "no exceptions"; red circle indicates "exceptions")
+    - besides the device name the status, which determines if there are exceptions for a specific device, gets displayed (green circle indicates "no exceptions"; red circle indicates "exceptions")
 8. **Show all available data about one container**
     - the dashboard has a device page which displays all the information known about one IoT device
     - which dive to display can be selected via a selector
     - to change the device status of a device from red to green all exceptions of the device have to be deleted via the button "Clear Exceptions"

 ### Envisioned Demo Setup
-The following image gives an overview about the system architecture this demo is based on:
+The following image gives an overview of the system architecture this demo is based on:

 ![architecture](/documentation/architecture.png)

 The demo can be given using multiple IoT devices (recommended number: 3) since the dashboard supports multiple devices.
-To enhance the quality of the demo it is possible to build small containers and bind smartphones to those as shown on the following picture:
+To enhance the quality of the demo it is possible to build small containers and bind smartphones to those as shown in the following picture:

 ![architecture](/documentation/container.png)